 - Some types of food processing and packaging result in harmful exposures to humans.
 Last, obesity and its health consequences result in the need for more health care services (surgeries, pharmaceuticals, etc.) which use natural resources and energy.

-In recent years, a farmers market movement has taken hold at Kaiser Permanente.
-Individual hospitals and medical offices sponsor or support farmers markets that help staff, members, and the community to eat well and make good choices by increasing access to fresh produce.
+Over the last decade, a farmers market movement has taken hold at Kaiser Permanente, one that many other hospital systems have emulated.
+Many of our Kaiser Permanente hospitals and medical offices sponsor or support farmers markets at their facilities and/or in the community that help staff, members and the community to eat well and make good choices by increasing access to fresh produce.

 - Encourages and stabilizes local economies and strengthens local infrastructure.